mickelson/attract/Layouts.md

         played
       - `[SortValue]` - the value used to order the selected game in the list
+      - `[System]` - the first "System" name configured for the selected game's emulator
+      - `[SystemN]` - the last "System" name configured for the selected game's emulator
    * Magic tokens can also be used to run a function defined in your layout or plugin's squirrel script to obtain the desired text.
 These tokens are in the form `[!<function_name>]`.
 When used, Attract-Mode will run the